AHTOH2001/iTechArt_internship/reports/5 week report/README.md

 ### Tuesday 10.08

 - I eventually started React trello cards and somehow managed to do seven cards (4 hours).
-This time I don't sure which of the cards was the hardest one, but I guess JSX one, however with not big margin.
+This time I not sure which of the cards was the hardest one, but I guess JSX one, however with not big margin.
 Also, I continued passing React udemy course and for about half of time I spent to remind what I already knew (2 hours).
 In total six hours were worked.
 (6 hours)

 ### Wednesday 11.08